Energy engineer, Kaipūhanga pūngao

 You may need

-- a Bachelor of Engineering with Honours
+- a Bachelor of Engineering (Honours)

-- a Master of Energy
+- a Master of Energy or similar

-- a Bachelor of Science in Energy Management
+- a Bachelor of Science or similar

 - experience in similar work